 Also compute the running time for the provided complete implementation of Prim's algorithm.
 Note: Most of the major functions you need have been implemented for you already.
-Specifically, both the random graph generation and a version of mergesort (not the fastest) are already present, as is a header file for the disjoint set forest implementation.
+Specifically, we are giving you code for random graph generation and a comparator so that you can use STL sort.
+There is also a header file for the disjoint set forest implementation.
 Spend some time reading and becoming familiar with the existing code base for this lab.
 You may modify anything you like, but it is not recommended.